 Melanoma accounts for only one percent of skin cancer cases but causes a large majority of skin cancer deaths.
-According to the American Cancer Society, about 76,000 new cases of melanoma are expected to be diagnosed this year, affecting more men than women, and it claims about 10,000 lives each year.
-On top of that, the rates of melanoma have been rising for at least 30 years.
+Rates of melanoma have been rising for at least 30 years.
+About 96,000 new cases of melanoma are expected to be diagnosed this year.

-But here's the silver lining: “This serious cancer can be—and should be—diagnosed early, when it is usually completely curable,” says David J. Leffell, MD, a Yale Medicine dermatologist, who is the chief of Dermatologic Surgery.
-He is also a professor of dermatology, plastic surgery and otolaryngology at Yale School of Medicine.
+But here's the silver lining: “This serious cancer can be—and should be—diagnosed early, when it is usually completely curable,” says David J. Leffell, MD, a Yale Medicine dermatologist, who is the chief of the Dermatologic Surgery and Cutaneous Oncology.

 At Yale Medicine, we are proven experts in diagnosing and treating melanoma.
 “Knowing more about melanoma in its earliest stage can save your life or the life of a loved one,” says Dr. Leffell.

 What are the risk factors for melanoma?

 As with other types of skin cancer, exposure to ultraviolet (UV) radiation, from the sun or tanning beds, is a major risk factor for melanoma.
 Skin color matters, too.
 There's an inverse relationship between the amount of pigment in a person's skin and his or her risk of melanoma.